cedar-policy/cedar-docs/docs/schema.md

 Services that use Cedar can use the information provided in the schema to validate the policies you submit to the policy store.
 This helps prevent your policies from returning incorrect authorization decisions because of errors in policies like incorrectly typed attribute names.
 For more information about validating your policies, see [Cedar policy validation against schema](validation.md).

+## Schema format<a name="schema-format"></a>

-A schema contains a declaration of a namespace and two mandatory JSON objects, `entityTypes` and `actions`.
-The namespace can optionally include a third object, `commonTypes`, which defines types that can be referenced by the other two objects.
+A schema contains a declaration of one or more namespaces, each of which contains two mandatory JSON objects, `entityTypes` and `actions`.
+A namespace declaration can optionally include a third object, `commonTypes`, which defines types that can be referenced by the other two objects.
+We consider the format of namespaces and these three objects next.

-## `namespace`<a name="schema-namespace"></a>
+## Namespace<a name="schema-namespace"></a>

-A [namespace](validation.md#validation-namespaces) identifies and defines a scope for all entity types and actions declared within it.
-The `namespace` is a string that uses double colons \(`::`\) as separators between its elements.
+A [namespace](terminology.md#term-namespaces) declaration identifies and defines a scope for all entity types and actions declared within it.
+The namespace is a string that uses double colons \(`::`\) as separators between its elements, which must be identifiers.
+A namespace can be empty (i.e., the empty string).

 {: .important }
 >The namespace name must be normalized and cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.

-A namespace is mandatory and consists of a comma-separated list of JSON objects within braces `{ }`.
-The following is an example of a `namespace`:
+A namespace declaration contains a comma-separated list of JSON objects within braces `{ }`.
+The following is an example of a namespace declaration:

 ```
 "My::Namespace": {